pubnub/pubnub-api/objective-c/README.md

 		                                 cipherKey:(NSString *)cipherKey;

-3. Update configuration instance using next set of parameters:
+3. Update the configuration instance using this next set of parameters:

-    1. Timeout after which library will report non subscription request (here now, leave, message history, message post, time token) execution failure.
+    1. Timeout after which the library will report any ***non-subscription-related*** request (here now, leave, message history, message post, time token) or execution failure.

             nonSubscriptionRequestTimeout
         __Default:__ 15 seconds (_kPNNonSubscriptionRequestTimeout_ key in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h))

-    2. Timeout after which library will report subscription request (subscribe on channel(s)) execution failure.
-For default configuration creation way this value is stored inside [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h) under __kPNSubscriptionRequestTimeout__ key.
+    2. Timeout after which the library will report ***subscription-related*** request (subscribe on channel(s)) execution failure.
+        The default configuration value is stored inside [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h) under __kPNSubscriptionRequestTimeout__ key.

             subscriptionRequestTimeout
-        __Default:__ 10 seconds (_kPNSubscriptionRequestTimeout_ key in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h))
+        __Default:__ 310 seconds (_kPNSubscriptionRequestTimeout_ key in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h))

-    3. Whether PubNub client should restore connection (if was connected) after network connection has been restored or not.
+        ***Please consult with PubNub support before setting this value lower than the default to avoid incurring additional charges.***

+    3. After experiencing network connectivity loss, if network access is restored, should the client reconnect to PubNub, or stay disconnected?

             (getter = shouldAutoReconnectClient) autoReconnectClient
         __Default:__ YES (_kPNShouldResubscribeOnConnectionRestore_ key in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h))

-    3. Whether PubNub client should restore subscription on previously subscribed channels or should subscribe on the with __"0"__ time token.
+    4. If autoReconnectClient == YES, after experiencing network connectivity loss and subsequent reconnect, should the client resume (aka  "catchup") to where it left off before the disconnect?

             (getter = shouldResubscribeOnConnectionRestore) resubscribeOnConnectionRestore
         __Default:__ YES (_kPNShouldResubscribeOnConnectionRestore_ key in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h))

-    4. Whether PubNub client should establish connection to remote origin using SSL or not.
+    5. Should the PubNub client establish the connection to PubNub using SSL?

             (getter = shouldUseSecureConnection) useSecureConnection
         __Default:__ YES (_kPNSecureConnectionRequired__ key in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h))

-    5. Whether PubNub client is able to reduce security level (SSL settings adjustment) if server at this moment poses issue with SSL certificate and client because of settings won't allow connection to insecure host.
+    6. When SSL is enabled, should PubNub client ignore all SSL certificate-handshake issues and still continue in SSL mode if it experiences issues handshaking across local proxies, firewalls, etc?

             (getter = shouldReduceSecurityLevelOnError) reduceSecurityLevelOnError
         __Default:__ YES (_kPNShouldReduceSecurityLevelOnError_ key in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h))

-    6. Whether PubNub client is able to disable SSL requirement (secure connection) in case if remote origin closed connection because of issue caused by SSL connection configuration.
+    6. When SSL is enabled, should the client fallback to a non-SSL connection if it experiences issues handshaking across local proxies, firewalls, etc?

            (getter = canIgnoreSecureConnectionRequirement) ignoreSecureConnectionRequirement
         __Default:__ YES (_kPNCanIgnoreSecureConnectionRequirement_ key in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h))

-Also if you are using `+defaultConfiguration` method to create configuration instance, than you will need to update:  _kPNPublishKey_, _kPNSubscriptionKey_ and _kPNOriginHost_ keys in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h).
+***NOTE: If you are using the `+defaultConfiguration` method to create your configuration instance, than you will need to update:  _kPNPublishKey_, _kPNSubscriptionKey_ and _kPNOriginHost_ keys in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h).***

-PubNub client configuration as fast as this record:
+PubNub client configuration is then set via:

     [PubNub setConfiguration:[PNConfiguration defaultConfiguration]];

-After this record, your PubNub client is configured with default values taken from [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h) and ready to be connected right now.
+After this call, your PubNub client will be configured with the default values taken from [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h) and is now ready to connect to the PubNub real-time network!

-There are few methods which allow to adjust client configuration:
+Other methods which allow you to adjust the client configuration are:

     + (void)setConfiguration:(PNConfiguration *)configuration;
     + (void)setupWithConfiguration:(PNConfiguration *)configuration andDelegate:(id<PNDelegate>)delegate;
     + (void)setDelegate:(id<PNDelegate>)delegate;
     + (void)setClientIdentifier:(NSString *)identifier;

-Two methods which update client configuration may require __hard state reset__ if client already connected.
-What does it mean "__hard state reset__"?
-It means that client will close connection without sending `leave` request on subscribed channels and reconnect using new configuration.
+The above first two methods (which update client configuration) may require a __hard state reset__ if the client is already connected.
+A "__hard state reset__" is when the client closes all connections to the server and reconnects back using the new configuration (including previous channel list).
-Client identifier change may require __soft state reset__ if client already connected.
-What does it mean "__soft state reset__"?
-It means that client will send `leave` request on subscribed channels and resubscribe with new identifier.
-All channels which can accept presence events will show chain of event:

-    > user 'xxxx' leaved
-    > user 'yyyy' joined

-Also you can pull out some information about client state and some of the properties with next methods:
+Changing the UUID mid-connection requires a "__soft state reset__".
+A "__soft state reset__" is when the client sends an explicit `leave` request on any subscribed channels, and then resubscribes with its new UUID.

+To access the client configuration and state, the following methods are provided:

     + (PubNub *)sharedInstance;
     + (NSString *)clientIdentifier;